szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This improves this item in the following ways:

 - Causes 2 poison damage per hit with no save allowed
-- If a save vs. Poison is failed, it deals 5 poison damage over 5 seconds.
+- If a Save vs. Poison is failed, it deals 5 poison damage over 5 seconds.
 There is a 4% chance that this poison will instead be as lethal as that of an adult wyvern, dealing 25 poison damage over 5 seconds.
 In that case, the save is vs. Death at -2.

 ### Make Borok's Fist different from Ashideena (1325) (BG2EE EET)